07 Apr Agree to Terms and Conditions. Are you sure?

 - Don’t use the same password anywhere and use complex, unique passwords to protect your data.
 Password managers such as Bitwarden or 1Password can help you with this.
 Where possible, set up 2-factor authentication.

 You are unique and your data is worth money.
 Privacy terms specify what information is collected, how it’s used and with whom it’s shared.
 Accepting these terms without reading them can have serious consequences.
 Be critical when sharing personal information, even if it seems like it’s necessary.

 Your privacy is valuable, so treat it that way.
 Would you have a copy of your passport made at the bookstore when purchasing a book?
 Or would you tell the cashier what your home address is when paying your groceries at the supermarket?
 Probably not, because that feels abnormal.
 Think about this when you are – once again – being asked for information on a website.

 Interested in more content?
-Read our new blog on breaking the Cyber Kill Chain here.
+Read our new blog about breaking the Cyber Kill Chain.